 We hear it on TV commercials, we see it in ads and we read it on labels: “pH balanced”, but what exactly does that mean?

-Now what does that have to do with feminine health you ask?
-It’s important for every woman to not only understand the pH scale and how it affects their whole entire body but specially the fact that your vagina is considered an acidic environment.
-This low pH provides protection from invasions from bad bacteria and infections.
+Now what does that have to do with feminine health, you may ask?
+It’s important for every woman to not only understand the pH scale and how it affects their entire body, but gal pals should especially know that your vagina is considered an acidic environment.
+This low pH provides protection from invasions of bad bacteria and infections.

 For optimal vaginal health we like to say, “The vagina is a self-cleaning oven” and to leave it alone, washing only the vulva (the outside bits) and back end.
-However as we all know if you want to wash with more than water, it’s pretty hard to keep cleansers out of the vagina.
-This is why it is best to use a pH-balanced cleanser, which is better at preserving the acid mantel (the vagina’s protective barrier) which pH ranges from 3.5-4.5.
+However, if you want to wash with more than water, it’s pretty hard to keep cleansers out of the vagina.
+This is why it is best to use a pH balanced feminine cleanser, which is better at preserving the acid mantel (the vagina’s protective barrier).
+It is important for the pH balanced feminine cleanser to have a pH range anywhere from 3.5-4.5.
+Check out our Feminine Foaming Cleanser or our Gentle Feminine Wash for pH balanced options that will help maintain your vaginal ecosystem.

 We need to maintain this protective acid mantel to ward-off bacterial imbalances as very little can survive in an acidic environment.
 But what happens if something does survive and thrives?
 Per Elizabeth G. Stewart, M.D. book entitled “V” A Doctor’s Guide to Complete Vulvovaginal Health, “the most common- and annoying – vulvovagainal symptoms women experience: odor, itching, unusual discharge, and dryness.”

 If you suspect an imbalance, you can restore a healthy vaginal environment by simultaneously starving the yeast and promoting vaginal flora (the friendly bacteria).
-Simply reduce your intake of sugar (yeast’s favorite food).
+Simply reduce your intake of sugar (yeast’s favorite food) and use a healthy feminine wash that's pH balanced (lucky for you, we know an awesome company--check out our Feminine Foaming Cleanser or our Gentle Feminine Wash).
 Don’t forget that dried fruit, fruit juices and alcohol (sorry ladies, that includes wine) break down to sugar.
 In addition to cutting sugar, consume yogurt or take probiotics.
 You can find a high quality probiotic at your local natural grocer in the refrigerated supplements area.